jmora/mindgraph/pages/quote.md

 - id:: 63f3bedb-94fc-4783-ba6c-0d89ef1c2597
   > “The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.” — Henry Petroski
 - id:: 63f4a4f6-d9d4-4abc-bc08-5e4011ce5d3a
-  > “Diversification is a protection against ignorance, [it] makes very little sense for those who know what they're doing.” — Warren Buffet
+  > “Diversification is a protection against ignorance, [it] makes very little sense for those who know what they’re doing.” — Warren Buffet
 - id:: 63f4c32c-f1af-4a5b-baa6-786841586ce9
   > “I'm actually as proud of the things we haven't done as the things I have done.
 Innovation is saying 'no' to 1,000 things.
 You have to pick carefully.” — Steve Jobs
 - id:: 63f4e805-7d0e-4103-8187-48c79b64a90c